 – Pizza Boy: If you constantly order from the same pizza place, you may develop a relationship with the delivery driver which could mean free stuff and a large tip for them.

 Social capital is the social ties that we develop throughout our lives.
 Whether it is knowing the right person to contact in finance to get an invoice through or the right teacher who can help with coursework.

-There are three types of social capital – bonding, bridging, and linking.
+The three main types of social capital are: bonding, bridging, and linking.